Crux

 const tools = docs.asTools({

-prefix: 'docs',
+prefix: "docs",

-@crux/core also has a package-local typecheck task that runs strict TypeScript plus compile-time API tests.
+@use-crux/core also has a package-local typecheck task that runs strict TypeScript plus compile-time API tests.
 New production any usage is blocked by an explicit-any checker; existing legacy entries are tracked as debt and should only shrink.

 config(config)